shen9175/Clockwork-of-Muscovy/README.md

 the robot has installed the programmed legs.

-The mouse control is implement as single click walk, holding without moving mouse walk, holding with moving mouse walk, and shift click walk (player can walk all pre-defined the route by shift-clicking)
+The mouse control is implement as single click walk, holding without moving mouse walk, holding with moving mouse walk, and shift click walk (player can walk all pre-defined the routes by shift-clicking)

 I made the Camera class and installed it in every character class like each robot installed a pair of eyes.
 So theoretically we can use any character as the main character just focus her/his camera.